BDC Hamburger Icon

 What is an HDHP?

-The IRS defines an HDHP as a health insurance plan with a deductible of at least $1,400 for an individual and $2,800 for a family.
+An HDHP is a health insurance plan with a deductible of at least $1,400 for an individual and $2,800 for a family.
 In reality, the deductibles can go much higher.

 Why would an employer choose an HDHP?